 The deduction is allowed for the employer’s contribution to employee’s pension account up to 10% of the best bonuses salary of the employee.
 There is no monetary ceiling on this deduction.

 Deduction for self-contribution to NPS – Section 80CCD(1B)

-A new section 80CCD(1B) has been introduced for additional deduction for the amount deposited by a taxpayer to their NPS account.
+A new section 80CCD(1B) has been introduced for the additional deduction for the amount deposited by a taxpayer to their NPS account.
 Contributions to Atal Pension Yojana are also eligible under this section.
-The deduction is allowed on contribution up to Rs.
+The deduction is allowed on the contribution up to Rs.
 50,000.